timfpark/ai-software-engineering/app-modernization/motif-to-react/README.md

 2. This is a Motif X11 application that implements a basic Tic Tac Toe application.
 Understand the code better using Github Copilot:

 ```
-Explain what user interface this application provides to the user"
+Explain what user interface this application provides to the user
 ```

 ## React Application